amoweolubusayo/toucan-app/README.md

 ![](https://i.imgur.com/vk80SPw.png)

 You can proceed to test the application by entering a value in the "Purchase Amount" field and clicking the "Purchase" button.
 This should send a transaction to the Toucan Protocol contract and update the "Carbon Footprint" field with the calculated carbon footprint.
+Make sure to have funds in your Celo testnet wallet.
+If you don't have a Celo Wallet, you can add it to your Metamask [here](https://docs.celo.org/blog/tutorials/3-simple-steps-to-connect-your-metamask-wallet-to-celo) or add the Celo wallet plugin to your browser.

 Congratulations you have just created a dApp using Toucan Protocol and Celo Composer. :confetti_ball: :confetti_ball: